namitjuneja/khan_educatrium/README.md

 To access the Questions
 You need to serve the files from some sort of a server.
 You can't just open the files directly in a browser.
 For example:

-    cd khan-exercises
+    cd khan_educatrium
     python -m SimpleHTTPServer # or python3 -m http.server

-Now if you open your browser to `http://localhost:8000` (or `http://127.0.0.1:8000/`) you should see the contents of the `khan-exercises` directory.
+Now if you open your browser to `http://localhost:8000` (or `http://127.0.0.1:8000/`) you should see the contents of the `khan_educatrium` directory.
 Navigate to the `exercises` subfolder, and an HTML file under there to see an exercise.